rodeoflagellum/rodeoflagellum.github.io/_posts/2022-03-13-for-trans-ai-bottles.md

 [^7]: Given my present experience, I am unsure of how important the FLI is as a pioneer of AI Safety.
 I am not familiar with its history or influence in the field, other than the fact that, anecdotally, the organization seems important.

-[^8]: I did not look for a description of how many named disciplines there were or for a description of how important each listed entity is for AI Safety (I am assuming that the size of the entity is roughly proportional to its influence on AI Safety, for the time being).
+[^8]: I did not look for a description of how many named disciplines there were or for a description of how important each listed entity is for AI Safety (I think it would not be reasonable to assume that the size of the entity is roughly proportional to its influence).

 [^9]: Open Philanthropy provides a second definition of transformative AI, given how nebulous the first definition is.
 The second definition (one or more of the descriptions must hold): <br><br>__(1)__ _AI systems capable of fulfilling all the necessary functions of human scientists, unaided by humans, in developing another technology (or set of technologies) that ultimately becomes widely credited with being the most significant driver of a transition comparable to (or more significant than) the agricultural or industrial revolution.
 Note that just because AI systems could accomplish such a thing unaided by humans doesn’t mean they would; it’s possible that human scientists would provide an important complement to such systems, and could make even faster progress working in tandem than such systems could achieve unaided.
 I emphasize the hypothetical possibility of AI systems conducting substantial unaided research to draw a clear distinction from the types of AI systems that exist today.
 I believe that AI systems capable of such broad contributions to the relevant research would likely dramatically accelerate it._,<br><br>__(2)__ _AI systems capable of performing tasks that currently (in 2016) account for the majority of full-time jobs worldwide, and/or over 50% of total world wages, unaided and for costs in the same range as what it would cost to employ humans.
 Aside from the fact that this would likely be sufficient for a major economic transformation relative to today, I also think that an AI with such broad abilities would likely be able to far surpass human abilities in a subset of domains, making it likely to meet one or more of the other criteria laid out here._,<br><br>__(3)__ _Surveillance, autonomous weapons, or other AI-centric technology that becomes sufficiently advanced to be the most significant driver of a transition comparable to (or more significant than) the agricultural or industrial revolution.
 (This contrasts with the first point because it refers to transformative technology that is itself AI-centric, whereas the first point refers to AI used to speed research on some other transformative technology.)_

 [^10]: See <https://stats.stackexchange.com/questions/93523/how-do-we-predict-rare-events> and <https://www.semanticscholar.org/paper/The-limits-of-forecasting-methods-in-anticipating-Goodwin-Wright/c1d3c776a5f8bb131ee9e0cc3a939ab80c7cc0c6>

+[^11]: Rather than using Google Scholar and OpenAlex to explore these fields, I decided to only use ArXiV because the Metaculus questions on these subjects

 <!-- Personal Notes